Accreditation Frequently Asked Questions

 I hear about all kinds of accrediting agencies.
 How can I tell which ones are legitimate?

-Just as there are bogus institutional claims to accreditation, there are bogus (or at least unrecognized) accrediting agencies.
+Just as there are fraudulent institutional claims to accreditation, there are fraudulent (or at least unrecognized) accrediting agencies.
 Accrediting agencies in North America may be recognized in one of two ways.

 - The U.S. Department of Education (USDE) provides government recognition for higher educational accrediting agencies.
 The recognition process involves rigorous documentation of compliance with legal and regulatory requirements, on-site inspections and/or observation of accreditation processes, and a public hearing conducted by a national citizens review panel.
 USDE recognition may be granted for up to five years at a time; it must be renewed upon expiration.

 - The Council for Higher Education Accreditation (CHEA) provides non-government recognition of accrediting agencies through a board of elected higher education leaders.
 CHEA recognizes only accrediting agencies in which the majority of institutions are degree granting.
 CHEA is a successor organization to the Commission on Recognition of Postsecondary Accreditation (CORPA) and the Council on Postsecondary Accreditation (COPA

 The Association for Biblical Higher Education (formerly the Accrediting Association of Bible Colleges) has been in existence since 1947, making it one of the older and more experienced accrediting bodies.
 ABHE has maintained recognition by the U.S. Department of Education as an institutional accrediting agency since the Department began recognizing accrediting agencies in 1952.
 ABHE’s most recent USDE renewal of recognition occurred in 2017.
 ABHE’s scope of recognition with USDE includes institutions in the U.S. and U.S. territories that offer undergraduate certificates, associate degrees, baccalaureate degrees, graduate certificates, and master’s degrees, including the accreditation of educational programs offered via distance education.